-Arts Residencies in Schools Grants (ARSG) support individual teaching artists trained in curriculum-based art techniques to serve students from communities that have traditionally received insufficient resources and that have limited access to arts education experiences throughout the school year.
+Arts Residencies in Schools Grants (ARSG) are available to teaching artists that reside in Montgomery County, MD.
+Grant awards support individual teaching artists based in Montgomery County, MD, trained in curriculum-based art techniques to serve students from communities that have traditionally received insufficient resources and have had limited access to arts education experiences throughout the school year.
 Teaching artists are required to collaborate with a classroom teacher to develop an arts program for students during the school day.
-The program must benefit students in a public or non-public elementary, middle, or high school located in Montgomery County.
-Grants for FY21 will be awarded for activities occurring between January 1, 2021 and December 31, 2021.
+The program must benefit students in a public or non-public elementary, middle, or high school located in Montgomery County, MD.
+Grants for FY24 will be awarded for activities occurring between January 1, 2024 and December 31, 2024.

 By awarding Arts Residencies in Schools Grants, the Arts & Humanities Council of Montgomery County (AHCMC) seeks to: